TylerLu/Huddle/README.md

 ### Export the Certificate and Convert to Base64 String

-The following commands will export the certificate and convert it to base64 string.
+The following commands will export the certificate and convert it to a base64 string.

 ~~~powershell
 $password = Read-Host -Prompt "Enter password" -AsSecureString